rlivings39/cpp-practice/cpp-software-design/README.md

 Free functions enable separation of concerns and DRY very well.

+Overloaded operations if and only if they're roughly equivalent.
+Using overloading for things which aren't very related can cause much confusion.

+#### Guideline 8 takeaways

+* Function overloading is compile-time abstraction
+* Functions in an overload set all have expectations
+* Pay attention to existing names and conventions

 ## Other references mentioned

 * *Large Scale C++ Software Design* by John Lakos